 Applications for planning permission are primarily considered against policies set out in the 'development plan' for the North York Moors National Park.
 This is made up of any formal planning documents that have been through a period of consultation and testing, and have been subsequently formally adopted by the National Park Authority.

-The North York Moors National Park's development plan currently comprises the Core Strategy and Development Policies document, the Whitby Business Park Area Action Plan and the Helmsley Plan.
+The North York Moors National Park's development plan currently comprises the Local Plan 2020, the Whitby Business Park Area Action Plan and the Helmsley Plan.
 Links to each are provided below.

 The Draft North Yorkshire, York and North York Moors Minerals and Waste Joint Plan.